Small Business Survey Results

 The business owners surveyed are a practical and pragmatic group.
-Nearly half of the respondents look to their business to help them make a decent living or as much money as possible.
+Approximately 42% of the respondents look to their business to help them make a decent living or as much money as possible.

 2. Running an environmentally sustainable business is important to me.

 According to the results, small business owners care about running a sustainable business.